-Candidate Guide To Writing — The Canadian Patent Agent Examination
+Candidate Guide to Writing the Patent Agent Qualifying Examination

 From: Canadian Intellectual Property Office